Amchuz/ISL-to-Malayalam-using-OpenPose/README.md

 ## System Design :

-8  libraries  were  written  to  support  the  main  programs  in  which  5  are  used  for  mainimplementation.
-The main program is divided into 5 section :  Skeleton extraction, Skeletontext  files  to  a  single  text  file,  Data  pre-processing/feature  extraction,  model  training  andtesting/final program.
+8  libraries  were  written  to  support  the  main  programs  in  which  5  are  used  for  main implementation.
+The main program is divided into 5 section :  Skeleton extraction, Skeleton text files to a single text file, Data pre-processing/feature extraction, model training and testing/final program.

 ![](https://github.com/Amchuz/ISL-to-Malayalam-using-Openpose/blob/master/Images/sysdesign.png)